instructlab/eval/docs/ci.md

 To run the functional tests, you can run `tox -e functional`.

-In CI, the tests are run with Python 3.11 on Ubuntu and MacOS runners - you can see the details [here](https://github.com/instructlab/eval/blob/main/.github/workflows/test.yml)
+In CI, the tests are run on Ubuntu and MacOS runners - you can see the details [here](https://github.com/instructlab/eval/blob/main/.github/workflows/test.yml)

 ## End-to-end (E2E) tests